 Let’s just say that we gave the Brinsea Ovation 56 Advance Incubator a real run for its money, and it came through with gold stars.

-We tested it twice, both with duck and chicken eggs.
+We tested it twice, both with duck and chicken eggs (mostly from my brahma chickens).
 We had to try it twice because on the 18th day of our first test run with 30 chicken and duck eggs, the cat knocked over the incubator and cracked every single egg.

 Despite this error on our part, our experience with the Brinsea Ovation 56 Advance Incubator was overwhelmingly positive.